 - Annual leave loading or accrued leave, if applicable.

-The Fair Work Ombudsman have a Notice and Redundancy Calculator on their website which allows you to easily calculate the amount of redundancy pay you are required to pay out in a situation where a genuine redundancy has happened.
+The Fair Work Ombudsman have a Notice and Redundancy Calculator on their website.
+This will allow you to easily calculate the amount of redundancy pay you are required to pay out where redundancy has been genuine.

-If you would like to know more about your company’s obligations to your employees or would like an existing employment agreement reviewed, LawPath recommends getting in touch with an employment lawyer.
+So, if you would like to know more about your company’s obligations to your employees or would like an existing employment agreement reviewed, you should get in touch with an employment lawyer.

 Get a fixed-fee quote from Australia's largest lawyer marketplace.